DESTINATIONS BEST SKIPPED

 Portland has the International Rose Test Garden, Portland Art Museum, and Saturday Market, and really comes alive from June through August.
 But along with the sunshine comes crowds and increased hotel prices; September is just as lovely, with a drop in crowds and accommodation prices.

-Salem and the Williamette Valley is the state's agricultural heart and known for its vineyards -- it was Wine Enthusiast's 2016 Wine Region of the Year -- and gardens, such as the 91-acre Bush's Pasture Park, where there's fruiting and flowering trees, native plants, a formal rose garden, trails and picnic areas.
+Salem and the Williamette Valley is the state's agricultural heart and known for its vineyards -- it was Wine Enthusiast's 2016 Wine Region of the Year -- and gardens, such as the 91-acre Bush's Pasture Park, where there are fruiting and flowering trees, native plants, a formal rose garden, trails and picnic areas.
 But don't miss exploring historic buildings such as the Bush House Museum ($6 for adults, $4 for kids 16 and older, $3 for those under 16).

 San Francisco has much to offer with its restaurants, museums, parks, and shops.
 But it is one of the most expensive cities in the country, and tourists come in droves anyway.
 Most don't know the weather is actually better between September and November.